Kittyfisto/Tailviewer.Normalizer/README.md

 You want to post process / analyze a set of log files, but they're not standardised / from various sources and you don't want to write the code to normalize the log files on the fly.

-Step 1: You use the Tailviewer.Normalizer CLI to pre-process the data into a single file (for example a json file) with a defined schema.
+Step 1: You use the Tailviewer.Normalizer CLI to pre-process the data into a single file (for example a json file)
-Step 2: You analyze / process the data with the tools of your choice, only having to parse the output from Step 1, which has a defined schema.
+Step 2: You analyze / process the data with the tools of your choice, only having to parse the output from Step 1

 ## Commandline Documentation